Improve and simplify AWS and Kubernetes infrastructure management

 %20(2).avif)

-In typical workflows, charts are stored in a repository, parameterized with values files, and promoted through CI/CD pipelines to manage releases safely over time.
-For broader context on Kubernetes application packaging, see the Helm project site.
+In typical workflows, charts are stored in a chart repository or OCI registry, configured via values files, and promoted through CI/CD pipelines so changes are reviewed, repeatable, and traceable over time.

 Orchestration systems decide where and when workloads run on a cluster of machines (physical or virtual).
 On top of that, orchestration systems usually help manage the lifecycle of the workloads running on them.
 Nowadays, these systems are usually used to orchestrate containers, with the most popular one being Kubernetes.